-- 1. All people are presumed to be "for CPR" unless: - a valid DNACPR decision has been made and documented or; - a valid and applicable Advance Decision known in law as an Advance Decision to Refuse Treatment (ADRT) prohibits CPR. - or other reasons as below - 2.
-If there is clear evidence of a recent verbal refusal of CPR whilst the person had capacity then this should be carefully considered when making a best interest's decision.
-Good practice means that the verbal refusal should be documented by the person to whom it is directed and any decision to take actions contrary to it must be robust, accounted for and documented.
-The person should be encouraged to make an ADRT to ensure the verbal refusal is adhered to. - 3.
-There will be some persons for whom attempting CPR is inappropriate; for example, a person who is clinically assessed to be at the end of life.
-In these circumstances it is unlikely that CPR would not restart the heart and breathing of the person and should therefore not be attempted.
-The person and/or relatives/carers should be informed of this.
+- 1. All people are presumed to be "for CPR" unless: - A valid DNACPR decision has been made and documented. - A valid and applicable Advance Decision, known in law as an Advance Decision to Refuse Treatment (ADRT), prohibits CPR. - Other specified reasons apply. - Clear evidence of a recent verbal refusal of CPR, while the individual had capacity, should be carefully considered when making a best interest decision.
+Good practice requires documenting the verbal refusal and any decisions contrary to it must be robust, accounted for, and documented.
+The individual should be encouraged to make an ADRT to ensure adherence to their verbal refusal. - 3.
+CPR should not be attempted for individuals clinically assessed to be at the end of life, where it is unlikely to restart the heart and breathing.
+Inform the individual and/or their relatives/carers of this decision where possible unless the patient does not want the CPR decision shared. - 4.
+All DNACPR decisions are based on current legislation and guidance. - 5.
+Individuals with long-term conditions and a chance of CPR success should be asked if they wish for it to be performed.
+They may involve family or friends in this decision.

-- 4. All DNACPR decisions are based on current legislation and guidance. - 5.
-In persons with long-term conditions, where it is expected that there is a chance of success of CPR, then the person should be asked whether they would wish it to be performed.
-The person may ask for family or friends to be involved in the decision. - 6.
-If the person lacks capacity to take part in the discussion and make decisions then the relatives or recognised carers should be asked if the person had previously made their wishes about resuscitation known.
-The Capacity and Self-Determination (Jersey) Law 2016 and associated code of practice provides information on assessing capacity and undertaking best interest determinations for people who lack capacity.
-All discussion and subsequent decisions should be accurately and clearly documented.
-Persons, family or friends have a right to refuse to take part in the discussions. - 7.
-A standardised Island wide form for people aged 16 years and over for DNACPR decisions will be used. - 8.
-Effective communication concerning the person's resuscitation status should occur among all members of the multidisciplinary healthcare team involved in their care and across the range of care settings.
-This should include carers and relatives where appropriate, via documented verbal or written discussions. - 9.
-The DNACPR decision-making process will be measured, monitored and evaluated to ensure a robust governance framework. - 10.
+- 6. If the individual lacks capacity to discuss and decide, those close to the patient should be asked about the person's known wishes regarding resuscitation.
+The Capacity and Self-Determination (Jersey) Law 2016 and associated code of practice provide information on assessing capacity and making best interest determinations for those who lack capacity.
+All discussions and decisions should be clearly documented.
+Persons, family, or friends have the right to refuse participation in discussions. - 7.
+A standardised Island-wide form for DNACPR decisions will be used for individuals aged 18 years and over. - 8.
+Effective communication about the individual's resuscitation status should occur among all members of the multidisciplinary healthcare team and across all care settings.
+This should include carers and relatives, where appropriate, via documented verbal or written discussions. - 9.
+The DNACPR decision-making process will be measured, monitored, and evaluated to ensure a robust governance framework. - 10.
 Training at a local/regional level will be available to enable staff to meet the requirements of this policy.
 Each organisation will be responsible for its quality assurance arrangements. - 11.
-This policy has been reviewed by the States of Jersey Law Officers' Department, legal advisers to ensure it provides a robust framework underpinned by relevant national guidance and legislation.
-However, this policy does not constitute legal advice.
-Advice should be sought on specific issues where circumstances so dictate.
-Organisations may also wish to ensure the policy is reviewed by their local legal services.
+This policy has been reviewed by the States of Jersey Law Officers' Department to ensure it provides a robust framework underpinned by relevant national guidance and legislation.
+This policy does not constitute legal advice.
+Specific legal advice should be sought when necessary.
+Organisations may also wish to have the policy reviewed by their local legal services.